ConnorNusser/CustomDSPYListComp/README.md

 ### request_handled(ipname)

-All of the runtime complexities for Log(N) are relative to just the top 100 so technically its o(log(100))
+All of the runtime complexities for Log(N) are relative to just the top 100 so technically its o(log2(100)) or worst case 7 times worse than o(1)

+Though I think the actual operations required (or at least the operations in my O(1) constant system required much more actual operations.
+So I'd imagine if you were to test the two going through a couple million numbers they'd be about the same.

 Runtime complexity: Worst Case O(log(n)) N being just our top 100 elements.
 Best Case O(1)